Kingdom Archery Marshal

 - be a current, paid member of the SCA;

-- send quarterly reports to Deputy Earl Marshal for Archery by:
+- send quarterly reports to Kingdom Archery Marshal by:

 Officers of Shires or smaller groups need only send half-yearly reports, in May and November.